-Again, this experiment just demonstrated that losing weight is all about calories BUT if you are serious in keeping/gaining muscle mass, you also need to adjust your calories and protein more specifically because having sufficient protein in your diet is the key thing in maintaining/gaining muscle mass.
+Again, this experiment just demonstrated that losing weight is all about counting calories.
+But if you are serious in keeping/gaining muscle mass, you also need to adjust your calories and protein.
+Having sufficient protein in your diet is the key to maintaining/gaining muscle mass.

-Now you know everything there is to know regarding counting calories BUT before you start this step, the last recommendation would be to totally skip counting your food with cups, by hand or different kitchen equipment that approximate the counting.
+Now you know everything there is to know regarding counting calories.
+Before you start this step, my last recommendation would be to totally skip counting your food with cups, by hand or by different kitchen equipment that give you approximates.

-For the best results just get a nice and cheap digital scale that will give you the exact grams of food that you eat.
+For the best results, just get a nice and cheap digital scale that will give you the exact quantity of food you eat.

 Why I say this ?

 Step 1: Take 1 cup of peanut butter and plug it into your calorie tracking software (usually when you measure a cup of peanut butter, you will stuff it until it’s full and a little over it)

 Step 2: Take the peanut butter from that cup and put it on the digital scale so you can get the exact grams.
 Plug them into your calorie tracking software